Michaela000/EPICHAD/_sources/data.md

-# Dataset & management plan
+# Dataset & Management plan

 Please provide information concerning the dataset you utilized, as well as it's management plan.